docker/docs/engine/security/trust/content_trust.md

 integrity and publisher of specific image tags.

 Once DCT is enabled, image publishers can sign their images.
 Image consumers can ensure that the images they use are signed.
-Publishers and consumers can be individuals alone or in organizations.
+Publishers and consumers can either be individuals or organizations.
 DCT supports users and automated processes such as builds.

 When you enable DCT, signing occurs on the client after push and verification happens on the client after pull if you use Docker CE.
-If you use Docker EE with UCP, and you have configured UCP to require images to be signed before deploying, signing is verified by UCP.
+If you use UCP, and you have configured UCP to require images to be signed before deploying, signing is verified by UCP.

 ### Image tags and DCT